LEB-EPFL/DEFCoN-ImageJ/docs/index.rst

 See also
 ========

+- `DEFCoN-ImageJ Wiki`_ - Download site for pre-trained DEFCoN models
-- `DEFCoN`_ - Density Estimation by Fully Convolutional Networks
+- `DEFCoN`_ - Software for training a DEFCoN model
-- `ALICA`_ - Automated Laser Illumination Control Algorithm
+- `ALICA`_ - Automated laser illumination control for Micro-Manager
-- `SASS`_ - SMLM Acquistion Simulation Software
+- `SASS`_ - SMLM acquistion simulation software

 Indices and tables
 ==================